Final Rule: Fluid Milk Substitutions

 Sacramento, CA 95814

 Please note: This form is also available in the Download Forms section of the Child Nutrition Information and Payment System (CNIPS).
-The form number is SNP-26.
+The form number is SNP-05

-- Juice is only an acceptable fluid milk substitute if the student has a medical statement from a licensed physician documenting a disability, and the licensed physician requires juice to be substituted for milk.
+Juice is only an acceptable fluid milk substitute if the student has a medical statement from a recognized medical authority documenting a disability, and the recognized medical authority requires juice to be substituted for milk.
 If the child does not have a documented disability, juice cannot be substituted for milk.

-- When the student has a medical statement from a licensed physician requesting a fluid milk substitute for a disability, the SFA must provide a fluid milk substitute.
-If the student has a medical statement from a licensed physician, recognized medical authority, or parent/legal guardian requesting a fluid milk substitute for a student without a disability, the SFA has the option to offer a fluid milk substitute.
+When the student has a written medical statement from a recognized medical authority requesting a fluid milk substitute for a disability, the SFA must provide a fluid milk substitute.
+If the student has a written medical statement from a recognized medical authority or parent/legal guardian requesting a fluid milk substitute for a student without a disability, the SFA has the option to offer a fluid milk substitute.

-- The current regulations outlined in Title 7, Code of Federal Regulations (7 CFR) sections 210.10(g) and 220.8(d) require that SFAs make food and beverage substitutions for students whose disabilities restrict their diet.
-Under current requirements, before a meal substitution is made by SFAs for a student with a disability, the SFA must have documentation signed by a licensed physician that includes the following items:
+The current regulations outlined in Title 7, Code of Federal Regulations (7 CFR) sections 210.10(m) and 220.8(d) require that SFAs make food and beverage substitutions for students whose disabilities restrict their diet.
+Under current requirements, before a meal substitution is made by SFAs for a student with a disability, the SFA must have documentation signed by a recognized medical authority that includes the following items: